ShenaniganDApp/docs/docs/sheglossary.md

 3. **Gaming:** Can be defined as using the rules and procedures meant to protect a system to, instead, manipulate the system for a desired outcome.

 ## Tests Of Will
+1. **Challenge:** Any action with multiple possible outcomes e.g. doing a kickflip or climbing a rock wall.
+If the action's outcome can be broken down into success or failure, then it can be considered a challenge.

 1. **Donations:**

 2. **Lineup:**

 3. **iOn:** A Dathlete who live streams their challenges for Particles to make predictions on.

 4. **Particle:** An iOn or fan who chooses to place a prediction on wheather the outcome whether postive or negative on